The Citi Rewards+ is hard to beat when it comes to cash back on transactions of $10 or less. But is it enough to make it worth applying for?

 Sometimes, credit card strategies can become quite intricate.
 Getting as much as you can out of credit card rewards often involves deciding on the best card for each transaction – even the smallest ones.

 Speaking of small transactions, that’s where the Citi Rewards+ truly shines.

 Say, you’re running an errand.
 You grab a $4 coffee, then you stop at a gas station and fill up your car for $22.
 Later, you drop by a convenience store and get a $2 pack of gum (coffee is the juice of life but coffee breath can also happen sometimes).

 With the Citi Rewards+, you’ll get 70 points (70 cents) total for these purchases, thanks to the roundup feature.

 To compare, say you have another similar card instead.
-For example, the Wells Fargo Active Cash℠ Card earns 2% back on all purchases.
+For example, the Wells Fargo Active Cash® Card earns 2% cash rewards on purchases.
 That’s quite generous, but in the scenario above, you’d only earn 56 cents on your purchases.